Thomas Begley: Aftermath

 Violence erupted in Northern Ireland in the weeks after Begley's death.
 The UDA stated that they would obtain revenge for the attack and claimed "John Hume, Gerry Adams and the nationalist electorate will pay a heavy, heavy price for today's atrocity."
 Within 12 hours of the Shankill bombing, a 22-year-old male Catholic civilian was shot and killed, and within a week five others were also killed.

 In 2001, residents of the loyalist Glenbryn estate displayed a banner, on the eighth anniversary of Begley's bombing, with the words "Walk of Shame", and photographs of those killed by the bomb attached, as riot police escorted schoolgirls and their parents along Ardoyne Road during the Holy Cross dispute.

 A mural dedicated to dead IRA members, including Begley, was painted in Ardoyne Avenue, near the Begley family home.
-In October 2013, 20 years after the fish shop bombing, a plaque commemorating Begley was unveiled in the republican Ardoyne section of North Belfast.
+In October 2013, a plaque commemorating Begley was unveiled in the republican Ardoyne section of North Belfast.